 Receive one-time security codes

-As an extra layer of security on your TSP account, we send a one-time code to your phone number or email each time we need to verify your identity or validate a contact method.
+As an extra layer of security on your TSP account, we send a one-time code to your phone number or email (for uniformed services accounts) each time we need to verify your identity or validate a contact method.

 Tips for receiving and using one-time codes